The Westside Community Food Market

 Once a week this summer, a stretch of sidewalk in Kitsilano was transformed into a community food market.
 Kitsilano Neighbourhood House (KNH) and the Society Promoting Environmental Conservation (SPEC) once again collaborated on the renamed Westside Community Food Market.

-Check out the video prepared by one of our friend Berenice:
+Check out the video prepared by one of our friend Berenice in 2012:

 And another video